andreisss/capa-ta/README.md

 Configure your application with ease using the admin settings page.
 Here, you'll find options for customizing various functionalities and security settings:

-Below is a detailed overview of each setting available on the Functions Settings Page:

 ### Configuration Table

 | Setting               | Description                                           |